 B. Humanities and Book Projects

 DRC grants in this category are designed primarily to assist faculty in the humanities.
 Faculty in closely related disciplines whose scholarship utilizes humanities research methods may apply as well.
-The grant is designed to support scholars whose research requires travel to archives or who need summer support to complete writing projects.
+The grant is designed to support scholars whose research requires travel to archives or who need summer support to advance or complete writing projects.
 Proposals at any stage of research development are allowed (i.e., DRC grants are not limited to early-stage projects).
 Ideally, the proposed project would also help position the applicant to compete successfully for external fellowships, grants, or awards.
-Maximum budget: $10,000
+Maximum budget: $15,000

 C. Interdisciplinary Grants

 DRC grants in this category are intended to support research involving two or more faculty members from different fields, generally from different departments or schools.
 Proposals for new equipment that would be of value to several research programs will be considered under this category.
 Maximum budget: $30,000

 - Funds must be expended within twelve months of the award.A six-month extension can be requested no later than 4 weeks before the expiration of the grant.

 - Awardees must agree to present the proposed research at a reception held for the members of the Dedman College Research Council.
 The reception will be held in the spring semester, following the announcement of the award.